-Mining can and should play a role in strengthening social and economic resilience in mining communities, including through the promotion of diversity and inclusion.
+Mining can play an important role in strengthening social and economic resilience in host communities, including through the promotion of diversity and inclusion.

-The Initiative will evolve over the next 15 years to achieve the ambition of building skills for mining communities to fully participate in the economy of the future, delivered through partnerships between the mining sector, communities, government and civil society.
-We hope that the initiative will fundamentally enhance mining’s contribution to local communities and, by doing so, improve societal perceptions of mining.
+The Initiative will evolve over the next 15 years to achieve the ambition of building skills for host communities to fully participate in the economy of the future, delivered through partnerships between the mining sector, communities, government and civil society.
+The initiative will fundamentally enhance mining’s contribution to local communities and, by doing so, improve societal perceptions of mining.